LindseyyZhang/LindseyyZhang.github.io/content/posts/game.md

 - blog
 - interview
 ---
 I had my second interview last Thursday.
-It provided me a valuable opportunity to sharpen my interview skills.
 The mix of excitement and nervousness was evident, but overall, this experience was better than my first interview.
 I succeeded in lightening the mood.
 I noticed positive interactions as they frequently nodded in agreement and took notes during our discussion.

 ## Questions I Was Asked:
 - Self-introduction